khdevnet/network-bandwidth/README.md

+# Network Fundamentals
+## Comparing Use Cases For REST, GraphQL, Webhooks, and gRPC

+* REST: A stateless architecture for data transfer that is dependent on hypermedia.
+REST can tie together a wide range of resources that might be requested in a variety of formats for different purposes.
+REST is fundamentally concerned with stateless resource management, so it’s best used in such situations.
+Systems requiring rapid iteration and standardized HTTP verbiage will find REST best suited for their purposes.
+* gRPC: A nimble and lightweight system for requesting data. gRPC, on the other hand, is best used when a system requires a set amount of data or processing routinely, and in which the requester is either low power or resource-jealous.
+The IoT is a great example of this.
+* GraphQL: An approach wherein the user defines the expected data and format of that data.
+GraphQL is from Facebook, and that pedigree demonstrates its use case well — situations in which the requester needs the data in a specific format for a specific use.
+In those cases, those data formats and the relations between them are vitally important, and no other solution provides the same level of interconnected provision of data.
+* Webhooks: Data updates to be served automatically, rather than requested.
+Finally, Webhooks are best used when the API in question primarily updates clients.
+While such APIs can also have other functions, even RESTful ones, the primary use of a Webhook microservice should be to update clients and provide updated, provisioned data upon the creation of the new, updated resource.

 # Network-bandwidth
 Bandwidth is the capacity of a wired or wireless network communications link to transmit the maximum amount of data from one point to another over a computer network or internet connection in a given amount of time -- usually one second.
 Synonymous with capacity, bandwidth describes the data transfer rate.